 Solution: chocolate chip banana bread.
-The chocolate chips are just bonus!
+The chocolate chips are just a bonus!

-With banana breads the rule is the riper the bananas, the better, because they are sweet and add a lot of moistness to the cake.
+With banana breads, the rule is the riper the bananas, the better, because they are sweet and make the bread super moist.

 - 1¾ cups (250 g/8.8 oz) all-purpose flour